javajosh/simpatico/stree3.md

   let lastNode = root;

   /**
-   * Add a value to an n-arry tree.
+   * Add a value to an n-ary tree.
    * Return the node that wraps these parameters.
    * Updates both branches[] and lastNode
    *